gauravlute01/gauravlute01/README.md

 ## 🚀 About Me
 - 👀 I’m interested in **Machine Learning, Deep Learning, computer vision and simulation-based problem solving**
-- 🌱 I’m currently learning **Generative Ai and deep learning techniques**
+- 🌱 I’m currently learning **Generative Ai, Computer Vision and deep learning techniques**
 - 💡 I enjoy working on **real-world applications of AI and data-driven decision-making**
 - 💞️ I’m looking to collaborate on **data science projects, research work, and innovative simulations**
 - 📫 How to reach me: **[Your Email / LinkedIn / GitHub Profile Link]**